Polyfrost/OneConfig/CONTRIBUTING.md

 # Contributing

+Please be sure to read our [official OneConfig contributing documentation](https://contributing.polyfrost.org/oneconfig), as the following inline docs will be removed soon.

 We recommend the use of an IDE, specifically [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 This guide will be based on IntelliJ and might be slightly different for other IDE's.

 ### Prerequisites